Kevinpgalligan/KevingalWebsite/pages/blog/twos.md

 * If you take the two's complement of a number that's already in two's complement form, you get the number back: $`t(t(k)) = 2^b-(2^b-k) = k`$.
 It's the same as negating a negative number, which makes it positive.
 * To subtract a number from another number in two's complement, you convert the number you want to subtract into two's complement form, then add it to the other number.
 (See: the equation above where we add $`k`$ and $`t(l)`$).
 No hairy circuits involved!

 Okay.
 There are two details about two's complement left to discuss.
-The first detail is a big wart on its backside.
-The second detail is *where in the name of Knuth* they got the bit trickery that they used to introduce you to two's complement all those years ago.
+The first detail is the big wart on its backside.
+The second detail is the bit-twiddling that was used to introduce you to two's complement all those years ago.

 The wart on two's complement's bottom is that, as you may have noticed, there's no +128 to match -128 in our 8-bit number line!
 The two's complement operation applied to 128 gives $`t(128)=256-128=128`$.
 That is, the two's complement of 128 is itself.
 There's no space left to represent both +128 and -128, so we have to map the value 128 to only one of them.
 I'm not sure why, but the convention is to pick -128.
-Some things still work as expected ($`1+t(128)=128+1=129=t(127)`$, i.e. adding 1 to -128 still gives -127).
+Some things still work as expected: $`1+t(128)=128+1=129=t(127)`$, i.e. adding 1 to -128 still gives -127.
 But when we try to negate -128, we get: $`t(t(128))=2^b-(2^b-128)=128=t(128)`$. -128 can't be negated!

 This can be the source of nightmarish bugs.
-And, since all modern computers use two's complement (if I recall correctly, this fact is going to be encoded in the C standard), you can't avoid it.
+And, since all modern computers use two's complement (if I recall correctly, this fact is going to be enshrined in the C standard), you can't avoid it.
 If you compile and run the following C code on your computer, it will most probably print -128.

     :::c
 	#include <stdio.h>